Motley Fool Review 2024: Stock Advisor Track Record Tested

 The Motley Fool premium stock research reports are clear and precise, focusing on the company’s financials but, most importantly, the industry’s future and business outlook.
 This is important because if you want market-beating results, you must select companies that are potential industry disruptors and market dominators.

 I have subscribed to Motley Fool Premium for four years because I value their qualitative analysis.
-My initial reason for subscribing to the service was to test if they were legitimate or a scam.
+My initial reason for subscribing to the service was to test whether it was legitimate or a scam.
 I was amazed at how simple and successful their service is.

-Not only am I a paying subscriber, but I have also recently partnered with Motley Fool because I can wholeheartedly recommend their service.
+I am a paying subscriber and recently partnered with Motley Fool because I can wholeheartedly recommend their service.

 Is Motley Fool Legit?